rootiest/zippy-klipper_config/README.md

 - Nevermore Carbon Filter
 - A controllable fan-enhanced desiccant box
 - MAX31865/PT-1000 extruder thermistor
-- Several controller boards: Printer, Pi Host, EBB42 CANbus Toolhead, Pico, and two QTPY-rp2040
+- Several controller boards: SKR-Pico, Pi Host, EBB42 CANbus Toolhead, Pico, and two QTPY-rp2040
 - All of the toolhead components have been moved to the CANbus board
-- Speed-controlled and RPM-monitored mcu cooling fan
+- Speed-controlled cooling fans for Nevermore, bed fans, and part-cooling
+- Temperature-controlled fans for hotend, exhaust, SKR-Pico, and Pi host.
 - Smart filament sensor with automated filament change procedure
 - Two ADXL accelerometers for resonance tuning and input shaping
 - An extensive collection of custom macros